Low Back Pain in female high school athletes lumbar spondylosis

 Surgical options problem damaging soft tissue, muscle atrophy, and scar tissue

-- A great disadvantage of surgery is the need for muscle dissection from the vertebrae lamina to the facet joint.
+- A great disadvantage of surgery is the need for muscle dissection from the vertebral lamina to the facet joint.
 This causes considerable tissue damage which, combined with a scar generated in the subcutaneous tissues, may limit the optimum functionality of the back muscles.
 This is particularly undesirable in professional athletes, where even the slightest change in the functionality of tissues may affect the results achieved in sport.

 What jumped out at you in that observation was muscle damage, scar tissue, reduced ability.
 Let’s point out that the researchers of this study were suggesting a “Buck’s fusion,” or “Buck’s surgery,” a technique that would limit the soft tissue damage by addressing the fracture with the micro-surgical implant of a screw as a means of “Direct surgical repair of spondylolysis in athletes.”

 In a paper titled, “Direct surgical repair of spondylolysis in athletes,” published in the journal Neurosurgical Focus, (3) doctors at the Department of Neurosurgery, Cedars-Sinai Medical Center, in Los Angeles, suggested:

 - “For a young athlete with a symptomatic pars defect, any (surgical) techniques of repair would probably produce acceptable results.
 An appropriate preoperative workup is important.
-The ideal candidate is younger than 20 years with minimal or no listhesis (the unnatural slippage of one vertebrae on top of another) and no degenerative changes of the disc.
+The ideal candidate is younger than 20 years with minimal or no listhesis (the unnatural slippage of one vertebra on top of another) and no degenerative changes of the disc.
 Limited participation in sports can be expected from 5 to 12 months postoperatively.”

 Of course, what would stand out to you is, it is 5 to 12 more months of recovery on top of the time invested already in healing.

 More surgical clues that the answer may not be in surgery but in injections that create stability – addressing the the lumbar sprain

 Above we spoke about the lumbar sprain, spinal ligament injury as the cause of spondylosis.
 At this point of our article, we are going to start presenting evidence that the research the surgeons are giving us on post-operative results can make a good case for non-surgical regenerative injections.
 We will present the evidence in the forms of clues.